openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 # Installing OpenAPS on your rig

-Getting your rig with OpenAPS takes generally four steps:
+Getting your rig with OpenAPS takes generally six steps:

 1. Jubilinux installation (called "flashing" the Edison)
 2. Getting first wifi network connection
 3. Installing "dependencies" (helper code that make all the OpenAPS code function)
 4. Installing your OpenAPS loop
+5. Watching Pump-loop Log
+6. Finish your setup

 * The **first step** may already be done for you if you purchased a pre-flashed Edison board.
 * The **second and third steps** are accomplished through what is called the "bootstrap" script.
 * The **fourth step** is accomplished through what is called the "setup script".
+* The **fifth step** is an important, required step.
+If you ever need troubleshooting help, you'll need to be familiar with how to read and access your pump-loop logs.
+* The **sixth step** is all the polishing steps to your OpenAPS setup.
+Things like preferences, BT-tethering, IFTTT, etc.

 ### Step 1: Jubilinux